 - Help others define and achieve their academic and professional goals

-- Promote development of research and professional skills by offering honest, constructive feedback, coaching, and mentoring
+- Promote the development of research and professional skills by offering honest, constructive feedback, coaching, and mentoring

 - Create a supportive environment for research and scholarship by fostering mutual respect